fhyy/MF2063-ESS-NW-CAR/rpi-sdn-controller/Ryu code/README.md

 # Ryu controller

-To start the controller has the Ryu program be install from this GitHub page "https://github.com/osrg/ryu" and then run the shell script as shown
+To start the controller has the Ryu framework be install from this GitHub page "https://github.com/osrg/ryu" and then run the shell script as shown

 ```
 ./startsdn.sh